HarSen0604/Embedded_lab/README.md

 # Embedded_lab
-This is a personal repo for my 6th sem embedded lab
+Welcome to my repository dedicated to the Embedded Systems Laboratory for the 6th semester.